ashu9152/Shopify-clone/Readme.md

 I'm Ashutosh Singh, Fresher Software Developer learning and trying to build new things everyday.

-# Project Name : Rode Homepage Clone
+# Project Name : Shopify Homepage Clone

-In this project I have created a Homepage for a Rode Homepage Cloneunsing different technology for my learning and understanding it took me 19 hrours to build it.
+In this project I have created a Homepage for a Shopify Homepage Clone unsing different technology for my learning and understanding it took me 19 hrours to build it.
 I have learnt a lot of things like HTML, CSS FLexbox and Media Queries

 # 💻 Tech Stack: